pst-on-github/homebridge-enocean/README.md

 Maybe it is a good idea to use the is-path for `comDevice`, like `/dev/serial/usb-EnOcean_GmbH_EnOcean_USB_300_DB_<some-id>-if00-port0`.
 That way homebridge can access the device if you plug it to another USB port.

-If you see 'access denied' in the logs, for the com device, you might need to add homebridge to the plogdev group (`adduser homebridge plugdev` on raspian).
+If you see 'access denied' in the logs, for the com device, you might need to add homebridge to the plugdev group (`add user homebridge plugdev` on Raspbian).

 ## EnOceanDevice configuration